KyleDottin/Ensea_in_the_Shell/README.md

 - **Command Execution**:
   - Simple commands such as `fortune` and `date` are executed.
   - The shell returns the prompt after execution, following the REPL (Read-Eval-Print-Loop) pattern.
+- **Shell Output**:
+  - Exit Command Handling: The shell checks if the user types exit and displays a message before terminating.
+  - Graceful Exit: The shell also exits gracefully when <Ctrl+D> is pressed, just as with the exit command.

 ### Example Commands:
 ```bash